-(a) The Behavior Rating Inventory of Executive Function–Adult Version (BRIEF-A) [37] which . screens for possible executive dysfunction and indicates individuals’ awareness of their own self-regulatory functioning.
-The BRIEF-A assesses everyday behaviors associated with specific domains of EF in adults that are summarized into two index scales: Behavioral Regulation Index (BRI) and Metacognition Index (MC) and a scale reflecting overall functioning (Global Executive Composite [GEC]).
-The BRI is composed of four scales: Inhibit, Shift, Emotional Control, and Self-Monitor.
-The MI is composed of five scales: Initiate, Working Memory, Plan/Organize, Task Monitor, and Organization of Materials.
-Behavior frequency is rated on a Likert scale ranging from "rare" to "often".
-Raw scores are transferred into t scores (m= 50, SD = 10).
-T scores at or above 65 reflect executive dysfunction.
+(a) The Behavior Rating Inventory of Executive Function - Adult Version (BRIEF-A) (Ciszewski et al., 2014) was used to screen for possible executive dysfunction and indicated the subject’s awareness of their own self-regulatory functioning.
+The BRIEF-A assessed everyday behaviours associated with specific domains of EF in adults, which were summarised in two index scales, the Behavioral Regulation Index (BRI) and the Metacognition Index (MI), as well as another scale reflecting overall functioning (Global Executive Composite [GEC]).
+The BRI comprised four scales: Inhibit, Shift, Emotional Control and Self-Monitor.
+The MI comprised five scales: Initiate, Working Memory, Plan/Organise, Task Monitor and Organization of Materials.
+Behaviour frequency was rated on a Likert scale ranging from ‘rare’ to ‘often’.
+Raw scores were transformed to t-scores (mean = 50, SD = 10).
+The t-scores of 65 or above reflected executive dysfunction.

-(b) The medication management subtest of the Alternate Executive Function Performance Test (aEFPT) [16]– this an addition part of the valid performance-based EFPT assessment which measures EF while carrying out a daily task.
-The subjects’ functional independence level and the amount of help required in these tasks are also recorded.
-The four original EFPT tasks are: cooking an oatmeal, telephone use, taking medication and paying a bill (Lysack, Neufeld, Mast, MacNeill, & Lichtenberg, 2003).
-The aEFPT has four additional tasks - similar to the four original tasks but with a novel component to prevent a learning effect from the original form.
+(b) The medication management subtest of the Alternate Executive Function Performance Test (aEFPT) (Hahn et al., 2014) – this was an additional part of the valid performance-based EFPT assessment, which measured EF while the subject was carrying out a daily task.
+The subject’s functional independence level and the amount of help required during the tasks were also recorded.
+The four original EFPT tasks were: cooking oatmeal, telephone use, taking medication and paying a bill (Lysack et al., 2003).
+The aEFPT had four additional tasks, which were similar to the four original tasks but with a novel component to prevent a learning effect from the original form.

-In the medication management subtest – subjects are asked to sort medications into a 7-day pill sorter instead of taking a medication as requested in the original form [16].
-The instruction is to find and sort medicines in a weekly pill sorter.
-For a successful performance, the subject has to ignore distractors (other bottles) and use prospective memory to follow the specific sorting instructions.
-In this study The medication management task was chosen since it is a daily common function among older adults, which does not require special facilities (like a stove top for cooking pasta, which is one of the subtests) and is relatively short in time.
+In the medication management subtest, subjects were asked to sort medications into a 7-day pill sorter, instead of taking a medication as requested on the original form (Hahn et al., 2014).
+The subject was instructed to find and sort medicines in a weekly pill sorter.
+For successful performance, the subject had to ignore distractors (other bottles) and use prospective memory to follow the specific sorting instructions.
+This medication management task was selected, as it is a daily common function among older adults, which does not require special facilities (like a stove top for cooking, which was one of the subtests) and can be completed within a relatively short time.

-The scoring refers to five executive functions: initiation, organizing, sequencing, safety and judgment and completion.
-Each component is scored on a scale of 0-5 points, according to the level of assistance required in order to complete the task: 5 - doing for participant, 4 - physical assistance, 3 - verbal direct instruction, 2 - gestural guidance, 1 - verbal guidance, 0- independent.
-The score for the full task ranges between 0-25, a higher score indicates more required assistance [16,38].
+The scoring referred to five EF: initiation, organising, sequencing, safety, and judgement and completion.
+Each component was scored on a scale of 0–5 points, according to the level of assistance required to complete each the task.
+The points were allotted as follows: 5 - doing the task for the participant; 4 - physical assistance; 3 - verbal direct instruction; 2 - gestural guidance; 1 - verbal guidance; 0 – independent performance of the task.
+The score for the complete task ranged from 0–25, and a higher score indicated that more assistance was required (Baum et al., 2008; Hahn et al., 2014).

 Daily life measures:

-(a) The Barthel Index of ADL [39]– which measures the performance of Basic Activities of Daily Living (BADL) in ten functional domains: eating, bathing, dressing, bowl and bladder control, personal hygiene, transfers, walking on straight surface and stair climbing.
-Item scores in 5-point intervals (0-15), depending on the level of assistance the participant requires.
-Total score range is 0-100, where Higher score indicates better functional ability.
+(a) The Barthel Index of ADL (Mahoney and Barthel, 1965), which measured the performance of BADL in 10 functional domains: eating, bathing, dressing, bowel and bladder control, personal hygiene, transfers, walking on a straight surface and stair climbing.
+Items were scored in 5-point intervals (0–15), depending on the level of assistance required by the participant.
+The total score ranged from 0–100.
+Higher scores indicated better functional ability.

-(b) Instrumental Activities of Daily Living Scale (IADL) [40]- This interview-based functional assessment consists of eight components: telephone use, shopping, food preparing, housekeeping, laundry, transportation use, responsibility for personal medication and money.
-Item scoring ranges between 0-3 or 0-4, according to the amount of assistance the participant requires.
-Total score ranges between 0-20, where Higher score indicates better functional ability.
+(b) Instrumental Activities of Daily Living Scale (IADL) (Lawton and Brody, 1969).
+This interview-based functional assessment consisted of eight components: telephone use, shopping, food preparation, housekeeping, laundry, transportation use, responsibility for personal medication and money.
+Item scores ranged from 0–3 or 0–4, according to the level of assistance required by the participant.
+The total score ranged from 0–20.
+Higher scores indicated better functional ability.